TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 - **Hyper-parameter tuning:** Instead of using the exhaustive and computationally expensive grid searching with GridSearchCV, randomized parameter optimization was used to tweak model performance for optimal results due to its fast speed.

-- **Cross-validation and calibration:** The dataset was split into trained set, calibration set, and test set.
+- **Cross-validation and calibration:** The dataset was split into train set, calibration set, and test set.
 When splitting the dataset, the class proportion was preserved with the “stratify” option.
 The test set was held out for final evaluation.
 Models were calibrated on the calibration set so that probabilistic prediction could be interpreted as a confidence level.
 The Train dataset was then split into smaller sets to train, tune hyper-parameters, and validate the models as part of the stratified k-fold cross-validation method.

 ### 6.2 Train and Select Models on the Low Amount dataset